-Clocks were the stand-out stars of Tennants Auctioneers’ Autumn Fine Art Sale on 16th November, which saw a strong selection of both table and longcase clocks selling to a packed saleroom.
+Clocks were one of the other high performing areas, with a strong selection of both table and longcase clocks on offer.
 Clocks from the North East were particularly evident, with fine pieces from the Eric Morton Clock Collection grabbing attention.
 Indeed, the section made a combined hammer price of £89,650 for 42 lots, with an 86% sold rate.

 The top lot of the section was a mid-18th century quarter striking table clock made by Henry Hindley of York c.1750, which sold for £11,000 (plus buyer’s premium).
 Hindley, who was born near Wigan, was a very fine and talented clockmaker who made a clock for York Minster in 1750, and an almost identical clock to the present lot is on exhibition at Fairfax House in York.
 Selling strongly at £7,200 was a good George III Eight Day Dutch Striking Alarm Tableclock with Moonphase Display by Paul Rimbault of London, circa 1770, and a Rare Walnut Seaweed Marquetry Quarter Chiming Eight Day Longcase Clock, signed David Hubert, Londini, Fecit, circa 1710 sold for £5,200.